JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 with the same number and order of rows as the source (even if `GroupedDataFrame` had its groups reordered).

-For `combine` return value is ordered by the order of groups in `GroupedDataFrame` and for each group the functions can return an arbibrary number of rows (provided that these numbers are consistent).
+For `combine`, rows in the returned object appear in the order of groups in the `GroupedDataFrame`.
+The functions can return an arbitrary number of rows for each group, but the kind of returned object and the number and names of columns must be the same for all groups.

 It is allowed to mix single values and vectors if multiple transformations are requested.
 In this case single value will be repeated to match the length